Local place plans

 Local Place Plans (LPPs) are community led plans which present proposals for the development and use of land.
 It is a chance for community stakeholders to voice their own ideas and aspirations about the places they live, work and spend time in.

-Further information is available on the Council’s Place Programme pages.
+Further information is available on the Place Programme webpages.

 - The Planning (Scotland) Act 2019 sets out the legislative framework for LPPs.
 The Act is supported by the Town and Country Planning (Local Place Plans) (Scotland) Regulations 2021, which came into force 22 January 2022.